Goctionni/sugarcube-time-gizmo/README.md

 ## How do I add this macro to my game?

-1. Copy the contents of [macro.js](https://github.com/Goctionni/sugarcube-time-gizmo/blob/main/macro.js) into your game's Javascript.
+1. Copy the contents of <a href="https://github.com/Goctionni/sugarcube-time-gizmo/blob/main/macro.js" download>macro.js</a> into your game's Javascript.
-2. Copy the contents of [style.css](https://github.com/Goctionni/sugarcube-time-gizmo/blob/main/style.css) into your game's stylesheet.
+2. Copy the contents of <a href="https://github.com/Goctionni/sugarcube-time-gizmo/blob/main/style.css" download>style.css</a> into your game's stylesheet.
 3. Use the macro!

 ## How do I use this macro?